a49ty1m/Cyber-Security/README.md

 ---

 ## 🚀 About This Repo
-This repository is a **hands-on portfolio of my cybersecurity journey**, focused on building practical skills through labs, mini-projects, scripts, and writeups.
+This repository is a **hands-on portfolio of my cybersecurity journey**, focused on building practical skills through labs, mini-projects, scripts.
 The goal is **skill development, experimentation, and documentation** rather than job-readiness.

 - Platforms: OverTheWire, TryHackMe, DVWA, Juice Shop